18F/e-manifest/CONTRIBUTING.md

 ### Running the app locally

-0. Copy the secret.rb.template to secret.rb.
-See below CROMERR Signing
 0. Install Ruby
 0. Install Bundler (`gem install bundler`)
 0. Install Postgres and make sure postgres/bin is on your $PATH.